Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 the Bellefonte Republican ring manag-

-ers haveintroduced into the Commission
+ers have introduced into the Commission-

-ers’ and Sherifl’s offices, and now they
+ers’ and Sheritt’s offices, and now they

 want to introduce some of it into the

-Prothonotary’s office by the election of
+Prothonotary’s office hy the election of

-Freming.
+Fremiva.
 We doubt whether the peo-

 ple want to have it extended over an